 Hiking in Scottsdale is the best way to experience our magnificent Sonoran Desert.
 And with more than 400 miles of well-maintained trails in the area, it’s no wonder our city was once named by National Geographic as one of the nation’s top 15 hiking destinations.
-If you’re wondering where to hike in Scottsdale, here are seven great trails to consider:
+If you’re wondering where to hike in Scottsdale during your getaway, try these seven great trails.

 If peace and solitude are what you seek, the Gateway Loop Trail is ideal because it’s away from the city bustle.
 One of the best hikes in Scottsdale, this 4.5-mile trail gains only 655 feet in elevation so it’s a nice leisurely walk through the desert that loops around to your starting point.